Antiscience: Ecology and health sphere

 The writings of Young serve to illustrate more antiscientific views: "The strength of the antiscience movement and of alternative technology is that their advocates have managed to retain Utopian vision while still trying to create concrete instances of it".
 "The real social, ideological and economic forces shaping science...[have] been opposed to the point of suppression in many quarters.
 Most scientists hate it and label it 'antiscience'.
 But it is urgently needed, because it makes science self-conscious and hopefully self-critical and accountable with respect to the forces which shape research priorities, criteria, goals".

 Genetically modified foods also bring about antiscience sentiment.
 The general public has recently become more aware of the dangers of a poor diet, as there have been numerous studies that show that the two are inextricably linked.
 Anti-science dictates that science is untrustworthy, because it is never complete and always being revised, which would be a probable cause for the fear that the general public has of genetically modified foods despite scientific reassurance that such foods are safe.

-Antivaccinationists rely on whatever comes to hand presenting some of their arguments as if scientific, however a strain of antiscience is part of their approach.
+Antivaccinationists rely on whatever comes to hand presenting some of their arguments as if scientific; however, a strain of antiscience is part of their approach.

+Political

+Political scientist Tom Nichols, from Harvard Extension School and the U.S. Naval War College, points out that skepticism towards scientific expertise has increasingly become a symbol of political identity, especially within conservative circles.
+This skepticism is not just a result of misinformation but also reflects a broader cultural shift towards diminishing trust in experts and authoritative sources.
+This trend challenges the traditional neutrality of science, positioning scientific beliefs and facts within the contentious arena of political ideology.

+The COVID-19 pandemic, for example, conflicting responses to public health measures and vaccine acceptance have highlighted the extent to which science has been politicized.
+Such polarization suggests that for some, rejecting scientific consensus or public health guidance serves as an expression of political allegiance or skepticism towards perceived authority figures.

+This politicization of science complicates efforts to address public health crises and undermines the broader social contract that underpins scientific research and its application for the public good.
+The challenge lies not only in combating misinformation but also in bridging ideological divides that affect public trust in science.
+Strategies to counteract antiscience attitudes may need to encompass more than just presenting factual information; they might also need to engage with the underlying social and psychological factors that contribute to these attitudes, fostering dialogue that acknowledges different viewpoints and seeks common ground.